 Publicly funded educational choice programs allocate state funds to families to pay for their children’s education, either partially or completely, at the school of their choice.
-Following IJ’s Espinoza v.
-Montana Department of Revenue U.S. Supreme Court victory in 2020, such programs must give parents the freedom of choosing between both secular and religious schools.
+Following IJ’s victories at the U.S. Supreme Court–Espinoza v.
+Montana Department of Revenue in 2020 and Carson v.
+Makin in 2022–such programs must give parents the freedom to choose a school, regardless of religion.

-- We defended the nation’s very first modern-day educational choice program, the Parental Choice Program in Milwaukee, and the fastest-growing scholarship system in the United States, Indiana’s Choice Scholarship Program.
+- We defended the nation’s very first modern-day educational choice program, the Parental Choice Program in Milwaukee, and one of the largest scholarship programs in the United States, West Virginia’s Hope Scholarship Program.

 IJ has fought to protect nearly every publicly funded educational choice program in the country from outside attacks.
 In IJ’s 2002 U.S. Supreme Court victory in Zelman v.
 Simmons-Harris, the Court held that publicly funded educational choice programs are indeed constitutional, even when parents have the option to choose religious schools.
 The Supreme Court ruled that such programs are perfectly permissible under the Establishment Clause of the First Amendment to the U.S. Constitution, which bans the government from making any law “respecting an establishment of religion,” so long as they satisfy two criteria.